 To assist reproducible placement of transducers on and around the pinna, the head surfaces in the immediate vicinity of the pinnae may be equipped with coordinate axis markings.
-The coordinate axes should be parallel to the axis of rotation (Y-axis) and the HATS reference plane (X-axis) respectively, and could have the centre of the ear canal at the concha as their origin.
-Values on the X-axis shall be positive towards the front of the HATS, on the Y-axis positive towards the vertex.
+The coordinate axes should be parallel to the axis of rotation (y-axis) and the HATS reference plane (x-axis) respectively, and could have the centre of the ear canal at the concha as their origin.
+Values on the x-axis shall be positive towards the front of the HATS, on the y-axis positive towards the vertex.

-The HATS shall be provided by the manufacturer with the mechanical fixtures required to place a 1⁄4 inch calibration microphone at the MRP.
+The HATS shall be provided by the manufacturer with the mechanical fixtures required to place a $\frac{1}{4}$ inch (6.350 0 mm) calibration microphone at the MRP.